 The Celebration of Life is Creatively Played Out On It’s Walls

 Khajuraho is one of the most popular tourist destinations in Central India.
-Khajuraho is located in Chhatarpur district of Madhya Pradesh in Central India.
+Khajuraho is located in Chhatarpur district of Madhya Pradesh.
 In modern times, Khajuraho is mainly hyped for its Erotic Sculptures, that are carved out on the outer walls of the temples.
-However, Khajuraho temples are the knowledge base of everyday life in medieval times.
+However, Khajuraho temples are beyond just erotics and love temples but the knowledge base of everyday life in medieval times.
 Whereas Erotic sculptures are just a part of that, merely around 8% – 10% of all sculptures.
 The celebration of life is creatively played out on the exteriors of the temples.

-The temple architecture is consists of different figures like Devtas, Apsara, Sur-Sundaries, Animals, Musicians, Dancers and Erotic Couples or Groups.
+Temples of Khajuraho are consists of different figures like Devtas, Apsara, Sur-Sundaries, Animals, Musicians, Dancers and Erotic Couples or Groups.
 According to the local credence, Khajuraho had 85 temples spread over the city.
 However, only 25 temples have survived with some restoration work.
-Based on temples geographical location,
+Based on Khajuraho temples geographical location,

 they are categorized into three groups:

 We are going to glance over some of the temples from Western Group in this post.
 Western Group of Temples are the most visited by tourists from across the globe.

 Passing the entrance gate, you will be amazed to see the well-maintained garden and temples structures distributed over that area.
 Moving further, on your left front, you will see a small group of temples, Lakshman Temple, Lakshmi Temple, Varah Temple & Matangeshwar Temple.